pointless-lang/pointless/site/pages/language/best-practices/index.md

 player += { health: player.health + 1 }
 ```

-## Use Objects to Represent Records
+## Use Objects for Records

-Use objects to represent [records](/docs/language/objects#record-objects)
-(structures with a fixed number of entries that each have a distinct role).
-Do
+Use objects to represent [records] (structures with a fixed number of entries
-not use lists as records.
+that each have a distinct role).
+Do not use lists as records.

 ```ptls --no-eval --class yes
 point = { x: 1, y: 2 }